 The degree offers the flexibility to complete in one year, or up to five years depending on your desired study pace.

-All study materials (articles and/or set texts) are included in the programme fee, with the exception of materials required to carry out the Research Project.
+All study materials (articles and/or set texts) are included in the programme fee, with the exception of materials required to carry out the Dissertation.

 - The Virtual Learning Environment (VLE) enables access to course materials, resources, and activities.

 - The Online Library provides access to over 100 million academic electronic items comprising E-books, E-journals, conference proceedings, etc. In addition, students can request items which are not held in the library via the library's Inter-Library loans service with the British Library.

 - Senate House Library provides free reference access for all registered distance and flexible learning students.

 We are committed to delivering an exceptional student experience for all of our students.
 You will have access to support through:

 - The Student Advice Centre – provides support for application and Student Portal queries.